-Besides, we sometimes know in our heart that seafaring is not for us.
-I met quiet a few who can’t adapt to the life at sea.
+Besides, we sometimes know in our hearts that seafaring is not for us.
+I met quite a few who can’t adapt to life at sea.
 However, they are very interested in working in the maritime industry.

-In maritime college, we are sold to the idea of seeing the world for free while earning real dollars.
+At a maritime college, we are sold on the idea of seeing the world for free while earning real dollars.
 We saw this as good.
-Working on merchant ships seemed like the only path if we take BSMT or BSMarE course.
+Working on merchant ships seemed like the only path if we took a BSMT or BSMarE course.

-Besides, the curriculum have specific program description to those taking nautical or marine courses.
+Besides, the curriculum has specific program descriptions for those taking nautical or marine courses.
 It is anchored on Regulation II/I of the STCW Convention, 1978, as amended.

-Such training puts emphasis in becoming a competent officer.
+Such training puts emphasis on becoming a competent officer.

-The idea strengthens with the establishments of maritime scholarships all over the country.
+The idea strengthened with the establishment of maritime scholarships all over the country.

 Specific Professions/ Career Opportunities for BSMT and BSMarE Graduates

-During my time in college, I only know of two things where this career could go.
-First was working on merchant ships.
+During my time in college, I only knew two things about where this career could go.
+The first was working on merchant ships.
 The second was becoming part of the Philippine Coast Guard.

 However, there are other options that we can explore here.
-If you feel that seafaring is not for you, take a look at these career opportunities.
+If you feel that seafaring is not for you after having a taste of the sea life, take a look at these other career opportunities.

 Career Professions for Bachelor of Science in Marine Transportation (BSMT) and Marine Engineering (BSMarE) Graduates

-graduate of BSMT and BSMarE program may find careers in the following fields.
+Graduates of the BSMT and BSMarE programs may find careers in the following fields.

-2) Maritime Industry– everything related to maritime sector often ancillary to shipping.
-They are shore based and have direct involvment with ships.
+2) Maritime Industry– everything related to the maritime sector is often ancillary to shipping.
+They are shore-based having direct involvement with ships.

-- Port operations and management– in charge of the safe and efficient movements in port.
-Examples for career opportunities in this area are port managers, harbor master, port captains, vessel traffic control officers.
+- Port operations and management– in charge of the safe and efficient movements in the port.
+Examples of career opportunities in this area are port managers, harbor masters, port captains, and vessel traffic controllers.

-- Ship surveying and inspection– third party surveyors for vessels or its cargoes.
-This may include port state control officers, vetting inspectors, cargo surveyors, class surveyors, technicians, among others.
+- Ship surveying and inspection– third-party surveyors for vessels or their cargoes.
+This may include port state control officers, vetting inspectors, cargo surveyors, class surveyors, etc.

 - Ship Chandling– providing orders and requisitions for ships like spare parts and provisions.

-- Shipping Agents– provide vessels with all the necessary documents and information in a certain port.
-Assists vessels with everything they need before and during port stay.
+- Shipping Agents– provide vessels with all the necessary documents and information in a certain port before, during, and after their port stay.

 4) Government– the government also needs talents and skills to best run its maritime sector including defense.